debezium/debezium-examples/unwrap-smt/README.md

 ```
-We are using Docker Compose to deploy following components
+We are using Docker Compose to deploy the following components:

 * MySQL
 * Kafka
   * ZooKeeper